xavibenjamin/brightlycolored.org/_posts/2013-10-23-our-first-month.md

 ---
-layout: post
-title: 'A Look Back on Our First Month'
+title: A Look Back on Our First Month

-custom_type: post
+date: 2013-10-23 12:48:50 -05:00
 tags:
 - site news
 - from the editor
-date: '2013-10-23 12:48:50'
+layout: post
+custom_type: post
 ---

 A month ago today, I launched *The Bold Report*.
 I'm so glad I did it, and we've had some pretty great growth in our first month!

 First of all, if you're reading this, I want to say thank you.
 This site is something I've been wanting to do for a long time.
 I love writing about my interests, and I love the fact that there are people like you, who have similar passions.